 The use of social media is an excellent marketing tool if used wisely, but in the wrong hands, it can be severely damaging.
 Fortunately, most financial planners worth their salt know better than to post pics of wild bachelor parties to Instagram or to weigh in with controversial political views on Facebook.

 But, as an FSP, it’s not just the obvious mistake that can get you into trouble.
 Have you ever shared a financial article written by someone representing a rival firm?
-Mentioned current economic events in a manner which may be construed as giving financial advice?
-Or even endorsed a business associate for a skill which may be at odds with your company’s investment strategy?
+Mentioned current economic events in a manner that may be construed as giving financial advice?
+Or even endorsed a business associate for a skill that may be at odds with your company’s investment strategy?
 Depending on the context, all three of these seemingly innocent actions could land your firm in legal hot water.

 Many brains make good decisions

 Your team should include someone from management, marketing (including the leading digital guru), compliance, IT, HR and – very importantly – a social media lawyer.
-Getting input from loads people with differing personal and business perspectives is vital to the eventual success of the policy.
+Getting input from loads of people with differing personal and business perspectives is vital to the eventual success of the policy.
 Marketing will no doubt wish to lead the development, but the IT leader will have lots to contribute to data security.
 A team approach will also assist in ensuring buy-in from all your employees.

 Foster a positive company ethos

 You can’t control every aspect of your employees’ lives, but you can create a unique, caring and a positive company ethos that naturally permeates to the use of social media by your employees.
 Who wouldn’t want to base their company culture on the following tenets?

 - encouragement of self-development and care?